 What's the Global Service Jam?

 The Global Service Jam is a community of Jams taking place internationally over the same weekend.
 All the Jams share the same starting themes, and publish their local results over a central platform.
-The theme for participants in the Global Service Jam will be announced at 5:00PM (local time) on the Friday, and results must be shared by 3:00pm (local time) on the Sunday.
+Every year, the secret theme for participants in the Global Service Jam will be announced on the first day of the Jam, and results from people's projects must be uploaded by the end of the Jam.